pkovar-git/Coursera_gettting_cleaning_data/README.md

 Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+##Solution

+Follow these steps to get result tidy dataset.

+* Put enlosed run_analysis.R script into your R working directory.
+* Load the script source('run_analysis.R')
+* Execute run_analysis() function
+* The script creates ./data directory in R working directory, downloads source data and unzips it.
+* If you don't have internet conectivity put mentioned zip file manually into working directory.
+* You will find output result_dataset.txt file in working directory after the script is finished.

+Package which have to be installed: reshape2,plyhr